yangjiang3973/learn-vue/dev-diary.md

 1. Some notes about 2.0

     split compiler and runtime.
 From npm, it is just runtime because consumers will likely pre-compile the templates with a build tool.

+2. rendering process: parse template -> render(with `_h` as createElement) -> vdom

+if I write jsx in vue, and use babel plugin mabey to transpile(convert code to createElement), so I do not need to work with template parser.

+instead, I can focus on render function and vdom

+TODO: learn how to write JSX in vue and setup with transpile tool